 With 2023 NFL free agency underway, ESPN analytics writer Seth Walder is grading every big NFL signing and trade of the offseason.
-So far, we have broken down more than 50 deals.
+So far, we have broken down 60 deals.

 We also will have NFL draft analysts Matt Miller and Jordan Reid approach the biggest moves from a draft perspective.
 What do the top deals mean for that team's first-round outlook come April, and how do they impact where the top prospects might be selected?
 Taking into account team needs, positional value on draft boards and what they're hearing from around the NFL, they break down what it all means.

 Follow along as our experts evaluate and grade each move, with the most recent grades at the top.

 Jump to an interesting move:

 CAR-CHI draft trade | Derek Carr

 The deal: One year, max value of $7 million